-Mr. Jesse Heath, Interim Director
+Mr. Jesse Heath, Director

-Consistent with the mission of Southwestern Christian University the mission or the FLEX Studies Department is to educate non-traditional students by providing a quality Christ centered and biblically integrated education, to equip students for leadership and service, and to empower them to impact their world for Christ.
+Consistent with the mission of Southwestern Christian University the mission of the FLEX and Online Studies Department is to educate non-traditional students by providing a quality Christ centered and biblically integrated education, to equip students for leadership and service, and to empower them to impact their world for Christ.